Skip to main content

 Joseph Hwang

 We all know what happened in the Tokyo Dome in Japan last June 26 and 27.
-Hanni, a member of NewJeans, performed the cover song "Aoi Sangoshou", the hit song by Seiko Matsuda in the 1980s, Japan, at the NewJeans fan meeting.
-This performance brought a raging wind with stimulation to the Japanese middle-agers including the MZ generation.
-For the impact, Nippon TV announced the broadcast of the live performance of Hanni with the same song again on Saturday night, July 6th.
+Hanni, a member of NewJeans, performed the cover song “Aoi Sangoshou,” the hit song by Seiko Matsuda in the 1980s, Japan, at the NewJeans fan meeting.
+This performance brought a raging wind and stimulation to Japanese middle-agers, including the MZ generation.
+For the impact, Nippon TV announced the broadcast of Hanni’s live performance with the same song again on Saturday night, July 6th.
 And they did!

-The feedback from the audience is that the previous performance at the Tokyo Dome was much better than the live show on Nippon TV.
+The audience’s feedback is that the previous performance at the Tokyo Dome was much better than the live show on Nippon TV.
 Why is there such a reaction?

-First of all, the camera work such as angle of view on air or live stream, dynamic moving, and performance direction - especially the joint timing of solo and group dancing on stage - are better for the Tokyo Dome team than the TV show.
+First of all, the camera work—such as angle of view on air or live stream, dynamic movement, and performance direction—especially the joint timing of solo and group dancing on stage—is better for the Tokyo Dome team than the TV show.

 This fact means that there are differences in the capacities of the production team in the background beyond the success of K-pop, even though the talents and abilities of K-pop artists are also attractive and marvelous.

-First of all, the camera work such as angle of view on air or live stream, dynamic moving, and performance direction - especially the joint timing of solo and group dancing on stage - are better for the Tokyo Dome team than the TV show.
+First of all, the camera work—such as angle of view on air or live stream, dynamic movement, and performance direction—especially the joint timing of solo and group dancing on stage—is better for the Tokyo Dome team than the TV show.

 This fact means that there are differences in the capacities of the production team in the background beyond the success of K-pop, even though the talents and abilities of K-pop artists are also attractive and marvelous.